skandix/scripts/py/README.md

 #Python

 ###NetworkLogger.py
-Logs the state of the network to a .log file
+Logs the state of the network on eth0 to a .log file __Example Logging__
-__Example Logging__

           hippocampus:~/Dev/NetLogg skandix λ tail -f inetconnectionStatus.log